jeraman/insertions/osx/README.md

 - [webInsertion software](https://www.dropbox.com/sh/iiwf8gqqzjp75fn/AAB8OtNXv44U7p0Vcwti85aOa?dl=0): Software that allows you to modify the incoming video using a friendly programming languages, as if it was a webcam.
 Make sure you download the right version for you platform (i.e. 32 or 64 bits).
 In addition, because this software is not Apple certified, there’s a chance you might have a security-related problem (*"this application is damaged and cannot be opened"* or something like that).
 In this case, follow [this link](http://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper/) to solve the problem;
 - [Youtube-dl](https://github.com/rg3/youtube-dl/): Command line tool that allows you to extract an m3u8 file from several resources, such as Youtube Live and others;
 - [Open-broadcast software](https://obsproject.com/): Software tool that allows you to broadcast videos to several services such as Youtube and Facebook Live;
+- [Soundflower](https://soundflower.en.softonic.com/mac): Software tool that allows you to route whatever you're hearing in your speakers as a "virtual michrophone" to feed external software.

 ### Only for developers
 If you are familiar with C++/Openframeworks, and want to modify the source-code by yourself, you're also going to need: